 How: Walk from the Accademia Bridge (great spot for a photo) or take the No 1 Vaporetto

-We visited in the late afternoon and purchased the English audio tour.
+One this first visit it was late afternoon and we purchased the English audio tour.
 My 12 yr old daughter and I loved it, and I was glad we went.
 The ticket included free entry into another museum opposite, but we did not have time to visit that.

 Where: San Marco, 1, 30124 Venezia, Italy